-OVERVIEW: The May and Stanley Smith Charitable Trust supports the “dignity, agency, and self-sufficiency” of foster youth, the elderly, veterans and people with disabilities.
+OVERVIEW: The May and Stanley Smith Charitable Trust supports the dignity, agency, and self-sufficiency of foster youth, the elderly, veterans and people with disabilities.

-PROFILE: The May and Stanley Smith Charitable Trust was established in 1989 to carry on the giving legacy of May and Stanley Smith, who made their fortune primarily in the world of iron ore mining in Malaysia.
-The mission of the trust is to support “organizations that offer opportunities to children and youth; adults and families; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
+PROFILE: Established 1989, the May and Stanley Smith Charitable Trust carries on the giving legacy of May and Stanley Smith, who made their fortune primarily in the world of iron ore mining in Malaysia.
+The foundation aims to support “organizations that offer opportunities to children and youth; adults and families; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
 The foundation’s grantmaking areas of interest are foster youth, elders, veterans, and people with disabilities.

 Foundation grants typically range from $30,000 to $100,000.
 View a list of recent grants on the funder’s website.
 The May and Stanley Smith Charitable Trust explicitly directs its giving to the Western U.S., though its definition of the West is broad, defining it as Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
 The trust also gives to British Columbia, Canada.
 The foundation gives multi-year gifts for both program and general operating costs.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)